Foundation Mapping and Non-Destructive Testing (NDT)

-Until recently the only way to evaluate a foundation without any drawings was to excavate and expose the foundation to obtain dimensions and then chip out the concrete to obtain the rebar content.
+Until recently the only way to evaluate a foundation without any drawings was to excavate and expose the foundation to obtain dimensions and chip out the concrete to obtain the rebar content.
 This type of effort involves disturbing load bearing soil and carries the risk of damaging the foundation and/or structure.

-In addition, chipping of concrete to obtain rebar content compromises the integrity of the concrete and has the potential to damage rebar elements.
+Chipping of concrete to obtain rebar content compromises the integrity of the concrete and has the potential to damage rebar elements.
 Current technology allows for Non-Destructive Testing (NDT) methods to provide approximate dimensions and rebar content of existing foundations (in most circumstances), while minimizing the need for destructive methods.

-Below is a list of methodologies that EGSci commonly employs for the mapping of existing foundations.
 The wide variety of methodologies at our disposal allows for EGSci to customize each foundation mapping investigation to meet the specific needs of the project.
 All services and equipment are in-house to maximize response and cost effectiveness.

 • Ground Penetrating Radar (GPR)

 • Pulse Induction

 Pulse echo testing and non-destructive testing (NDT) of deep foundation elements.

 EGSci Consulting, Inc • 1455 Lincoln Parkway, Suite 500 • Atlanta, GA 30346 • e. firstname.lastname@example.org